gcarvellas/tao-os/README.md

 # Tao OS

 A hobbyist 64-bit operating system written in Rust.
-The goal of this project is to learn about Operating Systems development.
+The goal of this project is to learn about Operating Systems development and make a usable operating system.

 ## Building Tao OS ISO file